Keenan-Nicholson/Keenan-Nicholson/README.md

 💻 **Interests**

-- I am interested enrvironmental data, mapping, AI.
+- I am interested in many things, lately I have been trying my hand at some data processing, messing about with QGIS and maps, and AI.

 📬 **Contact***